-Authorize the Department of Health and Human Services, Bureau of Drug and Alcohol Services, to enter into a sole source amendment to an existing contract with JSI Research & Training Institute d/b/a Community Health Institute, Vendor #161611-B001, 501 South Street, 2nd Floor Bow, NH 03304, for the coordination of services provided to the New Hampshire Alcohol and Other Drug (AOD) Continuum of Care System, by increasing the price limitation by \$1,450,000 from \$3,400,734 to an amount not to exceed \$4,850,734, effective upon Governor and Executive Council approval, with no change to the contract completion date of June 30, 2020.
-45.22% Federal Funds, 16.67% General Funds and 38.11% Other Funds.
+Authorize the Department of Health and Human Services, Bureau of Drug and Alcohol Services, to enter into a retroactive agreement with JSI Research & Training Institute d/b/a Community Health Institute (Vendor #161611-B001), 501 South Street, 2nd Floor Bow, NH 03304, for the coordination of services provided to the New Hampshire Alcohol and Other Drug (AOD) Continuum of Care System, statewide, in an amount not to exceed \$3,400,734 effective retroactive to October 1, 2018 upon Governor and Executive Council approval through June 30, 2020.
+38% Federal Funds, 24% General Funds and 38% Other Funds.